amoschoomy/calendar/test-strategy.md

 This functionality is done through two methods, namely delete_events() and delete_reminders() methods, we will test these methods.

 To test delete_events(), we will use branch coverage to test these methods since they are 3 visible branches, the first two checks for invalid queries and the last branch calls the api delete() function.
 We derived 3 test cases from here that helps use achieve 100% branch and statement coverage, it also guarantees 100% path coverage since all possible paths of execution are covered.

+To test delete_reminders(), we will use branch coverage to test these methods since they are 3 visible branches, the first two checks for invalid queries and the last branch calls the api get() and update() function.
+We derived 3 test cases from here that helps use achieve 100% branch and statement coverage, it also guarantees 100% path coverage since all possible paths of execution are covered.